cs544-wisc/f23/p6/README.md

 ```
 docker exec -it -d <main_container> python3 -m jupyterlab --no-browser --ip=0.0.0.0 --port=5000 --notebook-dir notebooks  --NotebookApp.token='' --allow-root
 ```
-This command exposes the jupyterlab server from the <main_container> to your host VM and you can connect to the server using `http://localhost:5000` on your host VM.
+After running this command, you should then be able to open `http://localhost:5000/lab`, find your notebook, and run it.

 Note that a `p6.ipynb` containing a starting template has already been provided to you.
 The starter code specifies all the imports you will likely need to complete this project but feel free add more imports if necessary.
-Next the
 Additionally, it sets up a cluster that will connect to the three nodes as well as spark session you can use.

 ## Part 1: Station Metadata

-The first thing you need to do is implement the `setup_cassandra_table` (which you can find by searching `TODO: Q1`) function which should do the following:
+The first thing you need to do is implement the `setup_cassandra_table` (which has the comment "TODO: Q1") function which should do the following:
 * drop a `weather` keyspace if it already exists
 * create a `weather` keyspace with 3x replication
 * inside `weather`, create a `station_record` type containing two ints: `tmin` and `tmax`